NikolasKotsikos/tabletopready/README.md

   - Used for delete confirmation.

 - **Carousel**
-  - Used for making the home page feel less static.
+  - Used to give the index/home page a dynamic feel.
 - **Search button**
   - Minimal visual effect with full functionality allowing for keyword searches.